 Happily, a groin pull will usually heal on its own.
 You just need to give it some time and rest.
 To speed the healing, you can:

 Ice the inside of your thigh to reduce pain and swelling.
-Experts recommend doing it for 20-30 minutes every three to four hours for two to three days, or until the pain is gone.
+Experts recommend doing it for 20 to 30 minutes every 3 to 4 hours for 2 to 3 days, or until the pain is gone.

 Compress your thigh using an elastic bandage or tape.

 Take anti-inflammatory painkillers.
 Non-steroidal anti-inflammatory drugs (NSAIDs), like Advil, Aleve, or Motrin, will help with pain and swelling.
-However, these drugs can have side effects; they should be used only occasionally, unless your doctor specifically says otherwise.
+However, studies show their effects are controversial especially if taken long term.
+Additionally, these drugs can have side effects; they should be used only occasionally, unless your doctor specifically says otherwise.

 Most of the time, these conservative treatments will do the trick.
 But not always.
-If these techniques still haven't helped after six months, you may want to think about surgery.
+If these techniques still don't help, you may want to think about surgery.
 While surgery may give you relief, it's a last resort.
 Not everyone can return to their previous level of activity afterward.

 So, talk over the pros and cons of surgery with your doctor.
 You should also consider getting a second opinion.